sbrandwoo/grunt-qunit-junit/README.md

 grunt.registerTask('test', ['connect:server', 'qunit_junit', 'qunit']);
 ```

+If you call the `qunit_junit` task again, then the existing reporter will be detached and the new one will report in its place.

 ## Example reports

 The following report is an example of a test class that was composed of 3 tests, one of which had a failure.
 The `classname` attribute is built from the path and name of the test file, and the QUnit module names are added to the `name` attribute.